evearmstrong/OptForNNetwork/README.md

 https://projects.coin-or.org/Ipopt

 * STEP 3:
-Write an interface to work with Ipopt.
+Use an interface to work with Ipopt, or write your own.

 Instructions are on their website (above).
 The interface can be written in any language; my previous group developed a C-and-Python-based interface, which is here: